ctrlplusb/easy-peasy/README.md

     Allows you to attach a listener to an action.
 It expects the following arguments:

-    - `action` (Function, required)
+    - `action` (Function | string, required)

-      The target action you wish to listen to - you provide the direct reference to the action.
+      The target action you wish to listen to - you provide the direct reference to the action, or the string name of it.

     - `thunk` (Function, required)